Th3Wall/Fakeflix/README.md

 - Create a .env file

-- Request an API key from TMDB and them add it to the .env file
+- Request an API key from TMDB and then add it to the .env file

 ```
 REACT_APP_API_KEY=REACT_APP_API_KEY